Russian protesters march as Putin seeks firmer political footing

 Putin spoke of freedom, human rights and the rule of law in his address but protesters said he has trampled on those values since starting his six-year third term.

-Putin has signed laws restricting demonstrations and labeling U.S.-funded civic groups "foreign agents".
+Putin has signed laws restricting demonstrations and labelling U.S.-funded civic groups "foreign agents".
 Protest leaders are under investigation or on trial in what they say are trumped up charges.

 POPULAR FRONT